Why Do Some People Invest Only In Singapore Blue-Chip Stocks?

 As noted earlier, there is nothing wrong with just investing into Singapore’s blue-chip stocks per se.
 They are generally well-run companies with good management in place.
 However, if I can get a higher return per unit of risk from investing into global stocks, well, that’s just the kind of free lunch I love to have.

-This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Sean Cheng, Former Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 In USD, as of December 31, 2015.
 Market cap data is free-float adjusted from Bloomberg securities data.
 While the Straits Times Index (STI) is more widely known, I decided to use the MSCI Singapore Index as I was able to retrieve a much longer track record where dividends were included in the total returns.
 Moreover, within the top ten constituents of each index, the STI included Hong Kong companies such as Jardine Matheson and Hong Kong Land, whereas the MSCI Singapore Index did not.
 For the purposes of this article, the MSCI Singapore Index would, therefore, be more suitable.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.